 We’ll be putting our beloved cyclists on charter buses, the Long Island Rail Road, or our 15-passenger vans.
 (Except that we never put more than 11 people in a 15-passenger van for your comfort).

-Meet up with your bike the same place you started the day:
+After the ride, meet up with your bike the same place you started the day:

 W. 33rd Street between 11th Ave. and 12th Ave.